Harivardhanan13/BA-project2/README.md

 -> Created Table that represents the department goals along with project budget and Salary cost of a deaprtment.

--> Imported Flate file of Headshots (Images of employees) into Power BI and edited the relationshiop of that with slicer inorder filter other employee details.
+-> Imported Flate file of Headshots (Images of employees) into Power BI and edited the relationshiop of the card image with slicer inorder filter other employee details.

 ## Dashboard